 - Henley Business School

-Note: We will update this list as and when more and more colleges decide to waive off GMAT (Highlight in some way)
+Note: We will update this list as and when more and more colleges decide to waive off the GMAT (Highlight in some way)

-In the meanwhile, if you know of any other college offering an MBA without GMAT, feel free to drop its name in the comments for us to add!
+Meanwhile, if you know of any other college offering an MBA without GMAT, feel free to drop its name in the comments for us to add!